isaxs/ipyChord/README.md

 The chord distribution function (CDF) can be obtained via the above-mentioned procedures.

-If the reader is interested in the concept of the CDF, the reader can refer to the paper published by Stribeck on the Journal of Applied Crystallography 2001, 34, 4, P496-503 and the textbook, X-ray Scattering of Soft Matter, written by Stribeck.
+If the reader is interested in the concept of the CDF, the reader can refer to the paper published by Stribeck on the Journal of Applied Crystallography 2001, 34, 4, P496-503 and the textbook “X-ray Scattering of Soft Matter“
+written by Stribeck.

 The details are described in the Wiki page.